RedHat-UX/red-hat-design-system/elements/rh-icon/docs/20-guidelines.md

 ### Ensure consistency

 If icons are being used within elements that are grouped together like in a vertical list of links, they should appear to have the same size.
-The <code>&lt;rh-icon&gt;</code> element maintains a consistent size and ensures everything is aligned when icons are used near other elements.

 <div class="grid sm-two-columns">
   <uxdot-best-practice do>